RWijaya17/OOP-Final-Project-Bomberman/README.md

 Controls: Left, right, up, bottom arrow keys to move left, right, up and down

 Run the engine java for the code to work

+To access the project report, download and open ProjectReport.pdf

+Video Demonstration video:
+Thank you for trying and enjoy the game!!!